0xStarlight/tkinter-ATM/README.md

 * Python 2.X or 3.X
 * Pillow should be insatlled in your system (pip install Pillow)
+* Mysql should be installed in your system

 ## How to run the program: